cdibbs/linq2ldap/readme.md

 # Linq2Ldap

-This project centers around the ability to transpile C# Linq Expressions into RFC 1960 LDAP filter strings.
+This project centers around the ability to transpile C# LINQ Expressions into RFC 1960 LDAP filter strings.
-It facilitates using the Repository and Specification patterns with LDAP.
+It facilitates using the Repository and Specification patterns with LDAP, as well as unit testing your filter logic.

 If you only want to use the filter transpiler, you can do this: